SiriusBYT/Flashcord/README.md

-# Preparing to update Flashcord, major changes incoming!
-(4PM UTC-Paris Time)
-## Switch to STB if you don't want your stuff to break, because it WILL.

 # 📸 This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.